SciTools/iris/docs/src/installing.rst

 .. note:: Iris is currently supported and tested against |python_support|
           running on Linux.
-We do not currently actively test on other platforms such as Windows os macOS.
+We do not currently actively test on other platforms such as Windows or macOS.

 .. note:: This documentation was built using Python |python_version|.